 October marked National Cyber Security Awareness Month.
 National Cyber Security Month encourages vigilance and protection by all computer users.

 Throughout the month of October, Colonial provided links to facts, tips and best practices about how to stay safe online.
 We feel that it’s extremely important to educate our customers and employees alike about how to avoid cyber threats.
-Visit our

 Young Women's Leadership Academy